MaastrichtU-IDS/fairscape-helm/README.md

 * Then the deployment is defined in `templates/deployment.yaml` and can use variables defined in `values.yaml`
 * `Charts/` folder is for external charts dependencies (if we want to define FAIRscape using multiple charts for modularity)

-TODO: define OpenShift Route in the Helm chart
+Added: defined OpenShift Route in the Helm chart (alongside Ingress)

 * cf. https://www.ibm.com/cloud/blog/deploying-helm-charts-on-openshift
 * https://artifacthub.io/packages/helm/appuio/openshift-route
 * Example `openshift-route` chart: https://github.com/appuio/charts/tree/master/openshift-route

-### Install and run the chart
+### Test run the chart

 Check if the Helm chart is properly defined: